-The Trauma Interest Working Group (TIWG) promotes the scientific, interdisciplinary understanding of trauma to improve health equity on the South Side of Chicago and beyond.
+The Trauma Interest Working Group (TIWG) promotes the scientific, interdisciplinary understanding of trauma; and works to improve equity and justice on the South Side of Chicago and beyond.
 We do this through education, scholarship, clinical care, community engagement, and advocacy.

 Everyone deserves the opportunity to thrive.
 As scholars, practitioners, and community members, we believe that the University of Chicago is uniquely positioned, and has an obligation to mitigate the burden of trauma and improve equity and justice for residents of the South Side and beyond.
 TIWG pursues this vision by establishing a multidisciplinary dialogue and taking an ecological approach to the complexities of trauma at the individual, relational, community and institutional levels.
-By communicating and strategizing across disciplines—including clinical work, medicine, social work, public health policy, sociology, community advocacy, and more—TIWG advances a rigorous, scientific, and compassionate approach to the treatment and prevention of trauma.
-Our goal is to improve the University’s response to current instances of trauma, namely via UChicago Medicine’s Adult Trauma Center, while increasing institutional awareness of inequitable systems and structural violence.
+By communicating and strategizing across disciplines—including clinical work, social work, public health policy, sociology, community advocacy, and more—TIWG advances a rigorous, scientific, and compassionate approach to the understanding, treatment, and prevention of trauma.
+Our goal is to improve the University’s response to current and future instances of trauma, while increasing institutional awareness of inequitable systems and structural violence.

 The below values guide our actions and activities in pursuit of this vision:

 - Collaboration Across Disciplines

-- We believe diverse perspectives and expertise are necessary for a trauma-informed paradigm shift.
-Disciplines represented may include: mental health, law, social work, public policy, medicine, public health, community, environmental science, human development, economics, and sociology.
+- We believe diverse perspectives are necessary for a trauma-informed paradigm shift.
+We aim to integrate voices across the following areas: psychology, law, social work, public policy, medicine, public health, local communities, environmental science, human development, economics, and sociology.

 - Health Equity through Trauma-Informed Practices